 You might want to include lists of Team Members or Personnel to showcase the skills of the staff who will work on the project.
 Include all the topics that are likely to persuade your readers that you can successfully complete the project.
 Finally, wrap up your proposal with a Funding Request page, where you ask for the funds you need for your project.

 That's all there is to writing a proposal.
 But you're not quite finished yet.
 You want the proposal to be as professional as possible, so take some time to edit and proofread all the wording.
 It's easy to miss mistakes in your own work, so it's usually best to enlist someone who is not familiar with your project to do the final pass.
 Make the pages look neat and attractive, too.
 Using interesting graphic images on pages, splashes of color in headings, or distinctive bullet points can add visual interest and make your proposal more appealing.
 Learn how to effectively select colors for a winning business proposal.
 When all your pages sound and look perfect, it's time to submit your grant proposal in print or PDF format to the supporting organization.

 Writing a grant proposal will be easier if you do not start from scratch.
 A dedicated product like Proposal Pack can make your writing projects much efficient.
-Proposal Packs contains templates for all the topic pages mentioned above, as well as hundreds more.
+Proposal Packs contains templates for all the topic pages mentioned above, as well as thousands more.
 Each template contains instructions and examples of the type of information to include on that topic page.
 There are also dozens of sample project proposals that you can use for inspiration.
 Proposal Pack includes instructions and helpful articles, and even basic contracts you can adapt for your own use.
 You can choose special graphic design packs and automated wizard assembly options, too.
 Using Proposal Kit products can give you a jump start on your first grant proposal, and you'll quickly see how you can use the product over and over again to efficiently produce all sorts of proposals, reports, studies, and a wide variety of business documents.